stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

     - `aws-access-key-id`: AWS credential access key id
     - `aws-secret-access-key`: AWS credential access key secret
-    - `region`: Region for use with Private Linke
+    - `region`: Region for use with Private Link

     For details, please check: [HyperShift Project Documentation](https://hypershift-docs.netlify.app/how-to/aws/deploy-aws-private-clusters/).
 For convenience, you can create this secret using the CLI by: